-- The multiple between the annual salary of the lowest paid Council employee and the Chief Executive (full-time equivalent basis) as a ratio 1:8.47 - The multiple between the annual salary of the lowest paid Council employee and the average Chief Officer (full-time equivalent basis) as a ratio 1:5.72 - The multiple between median earning of Council employees and the Chief Executive (full-time equivalent basis) as a ratio 1:7.00 - The multiple between median earning of Council employees and the average Chief Officer (full-time equivalent basis) as a ratio 1:4.73 - 15.7.2.
-The median salary in the Council is £20,903 (all staff managed by schools have been excluded from the calculation). - 15.7.3.
+- The multiple between the annual salary of the lowest paid Council employee and the Chief Executive (full-time equivalent basis) as a ratio 1:7.23 - The multiple between the annual salary of the lowest paid Council employee and the average Chief Officer (full-time equivalent basis) as a ratio 1:5.05 - The multiple between median earning of Council employees and the Chief Executive (full-time equivalent basis) as a ratio 1:5.96 - The multiple between median earning of Council employees and the average Chief Officer (full-time equivalent basis) as a ratio 1:4.17 - 15.7.2.
+The median salary in the Council is £27,128 (all staff managed by schools have been excluded from the calculation). - 15.7.3.
 All other pay related allowances are subject to either nationally or locally negotiated rates, that are determined in accordance with collective bargaining machinery and/or Council Policy.
-In determining its grading structure and setting remuneration levels for all posts, the Council takes account of the need to ensure value for money against the ability to recruit and retain appropriately skilled and experienced employees that can deliver high quality services to the public. - 15.7.4.
-New appointments will normally be made at the minimum of the relevant grade, although this can be varied where necessary subject to the qualifying criteria within the Council's Recruitment Salaries Guidance and/or Market Supplement Scheme.
+In determining its grading structure and setting remuneration levels for all posts, the Council takes account of the need to ensure value for money against the ability to recruit and retain appropriately skilled and experienced employees that can deliver high quality services to the public.

+15.7.4.
+New appointments will normally be made at the minimum of the relevant grade, although this can be varied where necessary subject to the qualifying criteria within the Council's Recruitment Salaries Guidance.